varsha309/Emotion/README.md

 * To install the required packages, run `pip install -r requirements.txt`.

 ## Basic Usage
+***Note*** .csv file is missing as it is too large to upload.

-* I have already trained my model , so for running this project just run the following commands:
+* I have already trained my model, so for running this project, just run the following commands:

 ```bash